Swan Feather Meaning: Setting Us Off To A Flying Start

 Often seen thriving in places close to the water, coming across a swan feather is a message from the spirit guides of our need for peace and harmony in our lives.
 Finding this feather indicates our need to re-invigorate our inner strength as it teaches us how to better handle our everyday challenges.

 Swans are recognized as one of the few animals that stay with a single mate for life.
 Seeing the swan’s feather signifies the value of trust and loyalty that we get from our friends and loved ones.
-This delicate creature’s plumage reminds us that honesty, respect, and sincerity in our relationships can help create stronger and more reliable bonds.
+This delicate creature’s plumage reminds us that honesty (see more symbols of honesty), respect, and sincerity in our relationships can help create stronger and more reliable bonds.

 Known to possess lifespans that stretch from 20 to 30 years, a swan feather tells us that we are capable of leading a long and fruitful life.
 It often floats down in our presence to remind us that we have been gifted with the opportunity to enjoy more meaningful experiences with those we love.